 - Vaccinations: Our vaccination protocols are based on American Animal Hospital Association guidelines and the lifestyle needs of your individual pet.
-We give a one-year Rabies to puppies between 3-4 months old.
-One year later, we prefer to give a three-year Rabies, ensuring your pets get the protection they need without excessive vaccinations.
-We only use products proven safe and effective.

 - FVRCP: In the cat world, the core vaccine is known as FVRCP.
 This is an acronym used by veterinarians and it stands for “feline viral rhinotracheitis, calicivirus and panleukopenia.”

 - DHPP and DHLPP - DHPP or DHLPP, standing for Distemper, Hepatitis (Adenovirus), Leptospira, Parainfluenza and Parvovirus.

 - Bordetella: Bordetella bronchiseptica is a bacterium commonly associated with respiratory disease in dogs.
 It is one of the more common bacterial causes of canine infectious tracheobronchitis, which is also sometimes called kennel cough.

 For Additional information please visit: